 How to Get Rid of a Cold Fast

 There are many different ways in which you can treat your common cold and flu symptoms.
 From having ginger and turmeric tea to drinking plain hot water, you can relieve those sinuses and embrace that soothing sensation.
+So let's look at some of the most common cold remedies below.

 With the amazing antibacterial and antimicrobial properties of honey, you can have it with lemon and warm water to soothe a sore throat and stop that constant sneezing.
 There is also research that suggests honey is a good cough suppressant - 10 grams of honey taken before bedtime can reduce the symptoms of common cold and coughing.
 It also helps you sleep better.